simanglam/program_design/README.md

 This is final project for `Program Design I` in CCU.

-## This is?

-* This is small programming works, not a library.
-* For grading and learning how to program in C.
-* Just trying to test my limit.

-## This is not?

-* A library that can save you from low-level programming.
-* A clean code that you want to learn from.

 ## Install

-You can go to release page for precompile binaries or build by yourself.
+You can go to release page for precompile binaries or build by yourself. [git repo](https://github.com/simanglam/program_design_I).

 ### Building

-First, you have to install [raylib](https://github.com/raysan5/raylib).
-Once you install, you can clone the repository.
+First, you have to install [raylib](https://github.com/raysan5/raylib) and compile it, then put libraylib.a under lib folder.
+Once you finish, you can clone the repository.

 ```bash
 git clone https://github.com/simanglam/program_design_I.git